spicyneuron/DuctTape.app/README.md

 - **Monitor status** with visual indicators (⚪️ idle, 🟢 running, 🔴 error)
 - **View output** directly in the menu
 - **Track processes** with PID display

+(Also, a playground for testing various AI coding workflows.)